AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/reset-password.md

 ---
 # Reset your password

-To reset your password, click the **Reset Password** link below the password field on your MBI sign in page.
+To reset your password, click **Reset Password** below the password field on your MBI sign in page.
 Enter the email address you are using to log in, and an email will be sent with a password reset link.

 Additionally, you can change your password inside MBI by using the **Personal Settings** page.